Recreation & Adventure Travel

 We paddle, play and laugh all the way, as fathers and daughters participate in group and individual therapy sessions that spark continual conversations while we float.
 The natural elements provide an opportunity for fathers and daughters to make meaningful connections in an exciting environment that is unique to Chrysalis.

 Daughters show their fathers the camping and cooking skills they’ve learned.
 Fathers get to know Chrysalis staff and other families.
 Together, they wake up early to coffee and the sunrise over the bluffs.
-Dutch-oven rhubarb crisp closes the adventure while participants reflect on the journey behind them and draw connections to the journey ahead.
+A delicious breakfast closes the adventure while participants reflect on the journey behind them and draw connections to the journey ahead.